 We all make mistakes at some point.
 But that doesn't mean you hide from them.
 Remember, each review you get for your brand is valuable, and you must invest your time in addressing them appropriately (even the negative ones).

-According to Harvard Business Review, brands that acknowledge and respond to negative reviews witness better ratings than those that don't.
+According to Harvard Business Review, brands that acknowledge and respond to negative or poor reviews witness better ratings than those that don't.